Find and compare information on national Open Science policies in Europe

 - OpenAIRE’s National Open Access Desks (NOADs) provide an Open Science Overview in Europe, not only on Open Science policies but also on available infrastructure, support networks, and Open Access (OA) statistics.
 You can also see the date the information was last updated.
 On specific questions, you can also contact directly the official NOADS representatives of each country.

 - The new EOSC portal now offers a section Policy and member states, which “collects the most up-to-date information on the Member States”.
 The country profiles are not homogenous yet, but in the end, all Horizon Europe member states and associated states should be represented.
 The EOSC Regional Projects also offer detailed comparative analyses of the Open Science framework in some European countries.
 The project “EOSC synergy” published National EOSC Landscape reviews on seven European countries (Czech Republic, Poland, Portugal, Spain, Slovakia, The Netherlands, United Kingdom).
 The NI4OS-Europe also published a study on national OSC initiatives models across Europe.
-Although the project is centered around South East Europe, the first part of the study analyses important OS policies across Europe and helps to categorize European countries along with different types of policy frameworks.
+Although the project is centered around South East Europe, the first part of the study analyses important OS policies across Europe and helps to categorize European countries along different types of policy frameworks.

 Unfortunately, the same information does not seem to exist at the international level (e.g. UNESCO’s overview of open access by Region has apparently not been updated in recent years).